jjmountain/jjmountain/README.md

 - [This 3D Configurator app for a Tokyo-based Campervans Company](https://www.dreamdrive.life/kuma-configurator/) / [日本語版](https://www.dreamdrive.life/jp/kuma-configurator/)

+I recently created these educational contents for a course on Functional Programming in React:

 Interested in hiring me?
 Get <a href="mailto:devereuxjj@gmail.com">in touch</a>